-Source Apportionment 1.3
+1.3 Source Apportionment

-The AQAP measures presented in this report are intended to be targeted towards the predominant sources of emissions within Barnsley's area.
+The AQAP actions presented in this report are intended to be targeted towards the predominant sources of emissions within the Barnsley area.

-A source apportionment exercise has been carried out by Barnsley MBC in 2016, using the latest emission factors and 2015 traffic counts.
+A road traffic source apportionment exercise has been carried out by Barnsley MBC in 2016, using the latest emission factors and 2015 traffic counts.